HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/digital_assets/usage/managing_dam/dam_access_control.md

 ![DAM Remove Inherited Permission for User](../../../../images/dam_uncheck_inherit_checkbox.png)

-## Access Control Traversal for nested collections (ACL Traversal)
+## Access Control Traversal for nested collections

 For access control in nested collections, if the user has access to the child collection but not the parent, then the parent collection is not visible to the user.
 Hence, user cannot navigate to the child collection to perform any operations.
-In order to overcome this, a new configuration called Access Control (ACL) Traversal is introduced.
+To overcome this, a new configuration called Access Control (ACL) Traversal is introduced.

 ACL Traversal allows users to view collections across DAM, but they cannot modify or view media items and the access panel unless they have access to that collection.
 Users can only navigate by clicking the parent collection to reach the child collection for which the user has access to.
-This configuration is an application level configuration that you can enable or disable through Helm:
+This configuration is an application-level configuration that you can enable or disable through Helm.
+By default, ACL traversal is disabled:

 ```
 # Application Configuration